 - (a) Criminal Proceedings.
-The District will seek prosecution for theft of power, destruction of District property and other violations of law affecting delivery of its services authorized by applicable City or County Ordinance or by State law, including RCW Chapter 9A.61 Defrauding a Public Utility, for: - The Diversion of electricity without the authorization or consent of the District, - Reconnection of utility service after that service has been disconnected by the District, and - Tampering with District utility facilities or property. - (b) Civil Proceedings.
-The District may bring a civil action for damages against any person who commits, authorizes, solicits, aids, abets, or attempts to take any action described above or otherwise prohibited by law, including any described in RCW 80.28.240, When doing so the District may seek to recover from the defendant as damages: - Three times the amount of actual damages, if any, - Plus the cost of the lawsuit and reasonable attorney's fees,
+The District will seek prosecution for theft of power, destruction of District property and other violations of law affecting delivery of its services authorized by applicable City or County Ordinance or by State law, including RCW Chapter 9A.61 Defrauding a Public Utility, for: - The diversion of electricity without the authorization or consent of the District; - Reconnection of utility service after that service has been disconnected by the District; and - Tampering with District utility facilities or property. - (b) Civil Proceedings.
+The District may bring a civil action for damages against any person who commits, authorizes, solicits, aids, abets, or attempts to take any action described above or otherwise prohibited by law, including any described in RCW 80.28.240.
+As part of a civil action, the District may seek to recover from the defendant the following: - Three times the amount of actual damages, if any; - The cost of the lawsuit and reasonable attorney's fees; - The costs incurred on account of the bypassing, tampering, or unauthorized reconnection, including but not limited to costs and expenses for investigation, disconnection, reconnection, service calls, and expert witnesses. - 4.2 POLE ATTACHMENTS PROHIBITED.
+The attachment of any object to District poles that has not been authorized in writing by the District is prohibited.